PretendoNetwork/archival-tools/spotpass/README.md

 This creates a row for every task, in every app, for every possible country and region combination.
 The database will be somewhat large and take some time to build, as each task needs 1,157 rows.

 # SpotPass/BOSS content
 SpotPass, aka BOSS, content is region specific data used by titles for title-specific tasks.
 There is nearly no overlap in BOSS files content between games.
-Because of this, each game must have all it's regions checked manually.
+Because of this, each game must have all its regions checked manually.

 # Tasks
 Each title has a BOSS application ID associated with it.
 Each BOSS application can register a number of tasks, and these tasks download the content/files.
 For example, Super Mario Maker uses the application ID `vGwChBW1ExOoHDsm` for the US region.
 This application uses a task named `CHARA`, which downloads the costumes used in game.